minqiaowang/on-premise-adg/test-with-adg/test-with-adg.md

 SQL>
 ```

-3. From cloud side, open the standby database as read only.
+3. From the standby side, open the standby database as read only.

 ```
-[oracle@dbstby ~]$ sqlplus / as sysdba
+[oracle@standby ~]$ sqlplus / as sysdba

 SQL*Plus: Release 19.0.0.0.0 - Production on Sat Feb 1 07:04:39 2020
 Version 19.7.0.0.0